Daniel Bellinger: Professional career

+New York Giants

 Bellinger was selected by the New York Giants in the fourth round (112th overall) of the 2022 NFL draft.
 On July 21, 2022, he was placed on the physically unable to perform (PUP) list with a quad injury.
 On July 27, Bellinger was activated from the PUP list.
 Daniel had his first career reception against the Carolina Panthers on September 18, which resulted in a game-tying touchdown.
 In Week 7 against the Jacksonville Jaguars, Bellinger got his eye poked by Devin Lloyd.
 The injury required surgery to repair his septum, as well as to repair fractures on the lower part of his left eye socket.
 He appeared in 12 games, of which he started 11.
 Bellinger finished his rookie season with 30 receptions for 268 yards and two receiving touchdowns, to go along with a rushing touchdown.

 In the Wild Card Round of the 2022-23 playoffs, Bellinger recorded a receiving touchdown in the Giants' 31–24 victory over the Minnesota Vikings.

 In the 2023 season, Bellinger had 25 receptions for 255 yards in 17 games and 13 starts.

+On October 19, 2025, in a 33-32 loss to the Denver Broncos, Bellinger had three catches for a career-high 88 yards, including a career-long 44 yard touchdown reception.

+Tennessee Titans

+On March 12, 2026, Bellinger signed a three-year, $24 million contract with the Tennessee Titans.